PhD in Social Work Admissions Decision Process

 - An understanding of and commitment to the importance of research for the field of social work, including the ability to define and pursue one’s research interests within the context of the profession.

-- Career goals that would be facilitated by a PhD, and how these goals fit with our program.
+- Career goals that would be facilitated by a PhD, and how these goals fit with the PhD program in Social Work at Michigan State University.

 - Experience in the field of social work including research, policy, and practice.